nemosupremo/vault-gatekeeper/README.md

 The organization of the policies does not impact gatekeeper internally since all the nested policies are loaded into a single list when they are initially loaded during an "unseal" or when reloaded (see policies/reload  API).
 Note that any duplicate key names will be logged and then skipped.

-The cURL example above would now need two additional POSTs with the different json files and paths:
+The cURL example above would now need two additional POSTs for the new json files and paths:

 ```bash
 ... -d @servers.json http://vault/v1/secret/gatekeeper/servers